The Moroccan Gendarmerie Royale at the service of citizens

 Multidisciplinary missions in favor of the citizen

 One of the main features, which are common to almost all Gendarmeries, is the apparent paradox between the military nature of the institution and its activity which is mainly civilian.
-Of that, the Royal Gendarmerie operates throughout the territory, where it finds its self deeply rooted and integrated among the population.
+Of that, the Gendarmerie Royale operates throughout the territory, where it finds its self deeply rooted and integrated among the population.

 • Ministry of Justice, for the exercise of the judicial police;